 One of a range of policies dealing with aspects of new development, including heights, access, street level design and landscaping.
 These policies aim to transform run down brownfield sites almost totally devoid of greenery into modern urban neighbourhoods, characterised by green public open space trees.

-Designs should make good use of land and create high quality, well landscaped spaces.
+Designs should make good use of land and create high quality, well landscaped spaces including public art.
 Strong emphasis should also be placed on the design of the street environment to achieve a high-quality public realm, capable of being used in a variety of ways, with a strong emphasis on planting.
-As part of the design of new schemes significant numbers of trees including street trees need to be provided.
+The design of new schemes should include, or make provision for, significant numbers of trees, including street trees.

-Where larger developments are proposed consideration should be given for architectural solutions to break up the bulk and add visual interest to developments.
+4. Where larger developments are proposed, priority should be given for architectural solutions to break up the bulk and add visual interest to developments.

-Development should ‘front’ the street, in order to create active frontages, greater natural surveillance and enhanced safety.
+8. Development should ‘front’ the street, in order to create active frontages, greater natural surveillance and enhanced safety.
 In the DA6 area, the provision of greater permeability through the creation of new routes should allow for this to happen.
-Buildings which ‘back onto’ the street will not be considered acceptable
+Buildings which ‘back onto’ the street will not generally be supported.